itsmansoor/itsmansoor/README.md

 ---

+---

+> "First, solve the problem.
+Then, write the code." – John Johnson

-⭐ *Open to internships, entry-level roles, freelance projects, and collaborative opportunities.*
+⭐ Open to internships, entry-level roles, freelance projects, and collaborative opportunities.